Chart Color Schemes

 Warabrook features high concentrations of group households, with a fairly typical median household size

-Family households account for 67.8% of all households, including 26.4% couples with children, 27.4% couples without children, and 12.4% single parent families.
-Non-family households constitute the remaining 32.2%, with lone person households making up 27.0% and group households comprising 4.9%.
-The median household size is 2.4 people, aligning with the Rest of NSW average.
+Family households comprise 67.8% of all households, including 26.4% couples with children, 27.4% couples without children, and 12.4% single parent families.
+Non-family households account for the remaining 32.2%, with lone person households at 27.0% and group households comprising 4.9%.
+The median household size is 2.4 people, which matches the average for the Rest of NSW.

 Frequently Asked Questions - Households